Checklist for international students taking freestanding courses

 Read more about the academic year and semester dates in the Education planning and administration handbook.

-Joining the student union is the easiest way to get the Mecenat card.
-If you want to join or are already a member of a student union at SLU, contact them for help getting your Mecenat card, as all student union members receive the card automatically.
-The student unions do not give out the physical cards, instead they use the Mercenatkort mobile app, and they will give you instructions on how to download your card.
-If you prefer to have a physical card however, you can request one once you have received your digital one.
-Please see the website of the Student Unions for more information.
-The digital card is sufficient all over Sweden for discounts, but if you travel abroad, the physical card is often preferred.
+The easiest way to get the Mecenat card is by joining a student union, as all student union members receive the card automatically.
+The student unions do not issue physical cards, instead you will be given instructions on how to download the Mecenatkort app and activate your digital card.
+If you would prefer a physical card, you can request one once you have activated your digital card.
+The student unions’ page on the student web has more information.
+The digital card is accepted all over Sweden, but you may prefer a physical card when travelling abroad.

 SLU University Library